-Rear disc brake components consist of single piston, floating-type, rear disc brake calipers and solid rotors.
+The rear disc brakes consist of single piston floating-type calipers and solid rotors.
 The rear calipers are mounted in a bracket attached to the rear axle tube flange (Fig. 4).
 The calipers are secured to the bracket with mounting bolts.
-The bracket also secures the rear disc brake rotor splash shield to the tube flange.
+The caliper bracket also secures the rear disc brake rotor splash shield to the tube flange.
+The disc brake rotor has a built in brake drum used for the parking brakes (Fig. 5).
+The parking brake shoes are mounted to splash shield.